Canid and Reptile Behaviour and Olfaction Lab (Simon Gadbois, PhD)

 - Have their CCAC training.

-- Be trained by Dr. Gadbois, Catherine Reeve or an Honours student on the handling methods of a specific project.
+- Be trained by Dr. Gadbois, Dr. Catherine Reeve, a graduate student or post-doc or an Honours student on the handling methods of a specific project.

-- Show consistency in their handling and use positive methods towards the dogs.
+- Show consistency in their handling and use positive (force-free) methods towards the dogs.